ervinne13/gg-mern-workshop/modules/todo/storybook.md

 You should notice that there are date formatting functionalities here.
 To make things easier for us, let's use the "Moment" library:

+(If you've already installed moment, you don't need to do the commadn below)
 ```bash
 npm install moment react-moment
 ```